fabianmichael/kirby-imageset/readme.md

 -  **Progressive Enhancement** In case of doubt, the plugin works without JavaScript or native support for responsive images as a conditionally loaded polyfill is included for older browsers.
 -  **Web Standards** ImageSet produces HTML5-based markup (using the `<picture>` element and `srcset`-attribute).
 -  **Works with AJAX** ImageSet works with dynamic content, as new imagesets are automatically detected and handled.
 -  **Small Footprint** Frontend code has been designed for performance and comes with a minimal footprint.
-Only 0,6 kB CSS + 4,8 kB JavaScript + 5,7 kB Polyfill for older browsers (minified & gzipped).
+Only ~0,7 kB CSS + ~16 kB JavaScript (+ 5,7 kB Polyfill for older browsers), when minified & gzipped.

 *) Lazy loading uses the very performant [lazysizes](https://github.com/aFarkas/lazysizes) script and requires JavaScript to be activated on the client.
 However, the plugin provides a `<noscript>`-fallback which is enabled by default.